-Our clients are individual players and our five largest clients, together, generate substantially less than 30% of the Group's total operating revenues for the year ended 31 December 2020.
+Our clients are individual players and our five largest clients, together, generate substantially less than 30% of the Group's total operating revenues for the year ended 31 December 2021.

 We depend on our suppliers to provide us with products and services such as utilities, supplies, transportations, food and beverage products, construction and renovations, maintenance and other administrative services.
-In 2020, our five largest suppliers were Companhia de Electricidade de Macau - CEM, S.A., Willis Hong Kong Ltd, Macau Branch Office, Companhia De Engenharia De Construcao Novo Weng Seng, Limitada, Transmac - Transportes Urbanos de Macau, S.A.R.L. and Circle Engineering Company Ltd., which accounted for approximately 11%, 5%, 4%, 2% and 2% of our total purchases, respectively.
+In 2021, our five largest suppliers were Companhia de Electricidade de Macau - CEM, S.A., Willis Hong Kong Ltd, Macau Branch Office, Kin Ngai Hong (Macau) Lda., Angel Macau Ltd. and Transmac - Transportes Urbanos de Macau, S.A.R.L., which accounted for approximately 10%, 4%, 4%, 2% and 1% of our total purchases, respectively.

-Save as disclosed above, to the knowledge of the Board, none of our Directors, their respective associates or any of our Shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued share capital) had any material interest in any of our top five suppliers in 2020.
+Save as disclosed above, to the knowledge of the Board, none of our Directors, their respective close associates or any of our Shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued share capital) had any material interest in any of our top five suppliers in 2021.